mj6002/Camouflaged-Military-Vehicles-and-Aircrafts-Segmentation/README.md

 # Camouflaged Military Vehicles and Aircrafts Segmentation using YOLOv11

-This project implements object detection and segmentation for military vehicles and personnel using YOLOv11.
+This project implements object detection and segmentation for military vehicles and Aircrafts using YOLOv11.
 The implementation includes dataset preparation, model training, and inference scripts.

 ## Project Structure